finn-no/tech.finn.no/_posts/2015-06-26-browser-statistics-june-2015.md

 *What do you think has happened the last year?*

-In April, Google rolled out thir ["mobile-friendly update"](http://googlewebmastercentral.blogspot.no/2015/04/rolling-out-mobile-friendly-update.html), which boosts the ranking of sites that are mobile friendly in the Google search.
+In April, Google rolled out their ["mobile-friendly update"](http://googlewebmastercentral.blogspot.no/2015/04/rolling-out-mobile-friendly-update.html), which boosts the ranking of sites that are mobile friendly in the Google search.
 We're clearly not the only one seeing the increased market share of mobile devices.

 ## How many visitors use a desktop or laptop?